 There's your warning about getting too excited about advanced cash.
-But now for what you really want to know - how do record labels decide how much of an advance to pay?
+But now for what you really want to know: How do record labels decide how much of an advance to pay?

-That's the art part.
-Labels consider your sales potential, often based on what you've accomplished before, as well as plans for touring, feedback received on your music, and more.
-However, it's still a gamble for they don't know if the advance is going to be too small, too big, or just right (though you can count on them trying to err on the side of caution unless you are the subject of an intense bidding war).
-The science part comes in with the advance formula associated with multi-album record deals.
-These formulas aren't included in all record deals, but if you're signing with a major label, a good lawyer can insist that your contract includes a formula.
-How this works is by setting out a mathematical equation for determining the advance for each album in a multi-album deal.
+The science comes into play particularly with the advance formula associated with multi-album record deals.
+These formulas aren't included in all record deals, but if you're signing with a major label, a good lawyer will insist that your contract include one.
+Essentially, a mathematical equation will determine the advance for each album in a multi-album deal.
 This equation usually sets the advance as a percentage of royalties earned on the previous album.
 There is also usually a minimum and maximum payout amount stipulated in the formula.
-The percentage is computed using sales from within a specified territory during a specified period (e.g., sales in the US for nine months after the album release).
-The formula is applied to each release; so, album two sales will determine album three's advance, album three's royalties will determine album four's advance, and so on.